danielberkompas/cloak_ecto/README.md

 ]
 ```

-Likewise, when Ecto reads the encrypted blob out of the database, it will
+Likewise, when Ecto reads the encrypted blob out of the database, Cloak will
 automatically decrypt the value into the intended data type at runtime.

 ```elixir